Voice-tracking: Variations

 One type of use is to provide smaller-market radio stations with a polished, "big city" sound using experienced disc jockeys from larger cities who can produce content quicker than younger or less-experienced (often local) talent.

 Others may prefer to use smaller market talent (who are paid less than their counterparts in major markets) to voice-track on their larger stations, thus eliminating the need for higher-paid air talent in the larger markets.
 See the "controversy" section below for more.

 A common example of voice-tracking technology is a DJ recording their voice over the end of one track and into the beginning of another.
 These tracks (with the voice transition covering the end of one and the start of the next) are then played on air to give the listener the effect of a live show.
-This and other similar work can often be done remotely with the cyber jock able to plug directly into the stations automated system.
+This and other similar work can often be done remotely with the cyber jock able to plug directly into the station's automated system.
 Time checks are often interspersed to further the perception of a live show.

 These and similar techniques, like prerecorded time checks, greatly add to perception that a show is being broadcast live.
 When used correctly the average listener and even professionals may not be able to tell the difference between a live and a prerecorded show.

 Formatics

-Different radio stations want their DJs to speak only at certain times, so cyber jocks have to be made aware of each station's rules.
+Different radio stations want their DJs to speak only at certain times, so cyber jocks have to be made aware of each station's rules and broadcast clock.
 What follows is an example.

-At example station ZZZZ, the DJs have to follow certain rules.
+At example station ZZZZ, the DJs have to follow certain rules within its clock.
 These are called formatics.
-Armed with the knowledge of these rules, and with the station's music log, the cyber jock can recreate what the finished radio program should sound like.
+Armed with the knowledge of these rules, the clock, and with the station's music log, the cyber jock can recreate what the finished radio program should sound like.